 How Regular People Become Candidates (and what they need from us)

-Iowa House candidates Rachel Burns and India May share their path to becoming candidates, what’s needed in a campaign team, and how we can encourage women to run so no Iowa race is uncontested.
+This session took place with midterms just nine months away!
+The focus was on running and supporting Democrats in every race and every district.
+In this session, Iowa House candidates Rachel Burns and India May shared their path to becoming candidates, what’s needed in a campaign team, and how we can encourage women to run so no Iowa race is uncontested.
 Newly elected Women’s Caucus Chair Jo Vetter was host.

 RACHEL BURNS is a community leader in rural Sac County with a wealth of experience and expertise in healthcare and education, and she believes these areas are in desperate need of reform.
 She ran as the Democratic candidate for Iowa House District 7 in a special election last December, moving the needle 11 points in a district dominated by Republicans.
 She will be on the ballot again for that seat this November.